muratk5n/thirdwave/en/2021/02/unity.md

 Sometimes the use of the word is tactical, you mention unity, if the other guy does not go for it, now he is the asshole.
 Small effect, but maybe worth a try.

-Sometimes pol has no inclination to deliver unity anyway, but asks for unity, doesnt get it, than immediately blame the other side as a cover for you yourself not doing anything.
+Usually pols have no inclination to deliver unity anyway, but blaming the other can be good PR cover for themselves not doing anything.

 <iframe width="340" src="https://www.youtube.com/embed/4w_bNqs0-XM?start=411&end=552" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>